karmatr0n/karmatr0n.github.io/_posts/2023-05-19-wordpress_sitemap_verifier.md

 is available on [this github repository](https://github.com/karmatr0n/sitemap_verifier).

 ## Sequence diagram
-In this secuence diagram is possible to see the main classes and their interactions.
+The following sequence diagram describe the implemented classes and their interactions.
 ![ethernet encapsulation](/img/sitemap_verifier/sequence_diagram.png)
 Additionally, the HTTPHelper module is required to reuse the methods to make HTTP requests.